JacobMMillion/Databases-EC1/Template.md

  [Colab Modin Disease Info Intake Example](https://colab.research.google.com/drive/1Cc2hDk2_dAtDbLcVuFmhcIiaFU8KpTog?usp=sharing)

  Note that the diseases.csv file may need to be replaced if the Colab file is opened in a new runtime.
 The file was too large to attach to the GitHub, so feel free to reach out if needed, and I can provide the CSV file for testing as well!
 To recreate, the rows are: Disease_ID, Name, and Category.
+A smaller version of the CSV file is attached in the REPO, but this example may be too small to see major differences in runtime betewen Pandas and Modin.